kracr/ODPReco/README.md

 2. Enslaved Ontology :

-It is an ontology about the historic slave trade \cite{shimizu_enslaved_2020}.
+It is an ontology about the historic slave trade.
 It captures data about historic persons and the events associated.
 It is a modular ontology that uses ODPs like Event, Place, Temporal ones etc. We have used this ontology for validation.

 No CQs are present for this ontology.
 So, we tested our tool in two ways- first only with the OWL file and then in the second test we passed OWL file and description to our tool.